hopsoft/auth_token/README.md

-# A Simple Auth Token Storage Engine
+# A simple auth token storage engine

 Easily create & store auth tokens for any API.